withastro/astro/.changeset/empty-fans-reflect.md

 'astro': minor
 ---

-Adds a new `experimental.typescript` configuration option
+Adds a new `experimental.tsconfig` configuration option

 If you enable this option, Astro will generate a `tsconfig.json` file under `./.astro/`: